Bushfire Recovery Victoria (BRV)

 In October 2009, the Victorian and Commonwealth governments announced funding for natural values recovery projects as part of the 'Rebuilding Together' – Statewide Recovery Plan.
 Some 31 projects were funded.

 Projects were delivered from 2009–2011.
-The results are summarised in Under fire – nature's response to the Black Saturday bushfires, February 2009 and in individual project reports.
+Project reports are summarised in Under fire – nature's response to the Black Saturday bushfires.

 Recovery story: